-- Approve the installation of a mural project at Mid-Valley Intergenerational Multipurpose Center (Mural Project); - Authorize the Department of Recreation and Parks (RAP) to issue the appropriate Right-of-Entry (ROE) permit; - Find that the Project is categorically exempt from the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1 (1) of the City CEQA Guidelines, and direct RAP staff to file a Notice of Exemption; - Authorize RAP's Chief Accounting Employee to prepare a check to the Los Angeles County Clerk in the amount of Seventy-Five Dollars (\$75.00) for the purpose of filing a Notice of Exemption; and, - Authorize RAP's Chief Accounting Employee to make technical corrections as necessary to carry out the intent of this Report.
+- 1. Approve the Albert Piantanida Intergenerational Center Installation of a Mural Project (Project); - 2.
+Authorize the Department of Recreation and Parks (RAP) to issue the appropriate Right-of-Entry (ROE) permit(s) for the Project; - 3.
+Find that the Albert Piantanida Intergenerational Center Installation of a Mural Project is categorically exempt from the California Environmental Quality Act (CEQA) pursuant to Article III, Section 1, Class 1 (1) of the CEQA Guidelines, and direct RAP staff to file a Notice of Exemption; - 4.
+Authorize the RAP's Chief Accounting Employee or designee to prepare a check to the Los Angeles County Clerk in the amount of Seventy-Five Dollars (\$75.00) for the purpose of filing a Notice of Exemption; and, - 5.
+Authorize RAP's Chief Accounting Employee or designee to make technical corrections as necessary to carry out the intent of this Report.